phax/phase4-peppol-standalone/README.md

 ```

 In both cases, the payload to send must be the XML business document (like the UBL Invoice).
-The outcome is a simple JSON document that contains most of the relevant details on sending.
+The outcome is a JSON document that contains most of the relevant details on sending.

 Test call using the file `src\test\resources\external\example-invoice.xml` as the request body (note the URL escaping of special chars via the `%` sign):
 `http://localhost:8080/sendtest/9915:phase4-test-sender/9915:helger/urn:oasis:names:specification:ubl:schema:xsd:Invoice-2::Invoice%23%23urn:cen.eu:en16931:2017%23compliant%23urn:fdc:peppol.eu:2017:poacc:billing:3.0::2.1/urn:fdc:peppol.eu:2017:poacc:billing:01:1.0/GB`